 Bloodstain patterns present on clothing, weapons and at scenes of crime can yield valuable information

-Advances in DNA profiling and the acceptance of DNA evidence can lead to new questions - not whose blood is it, but how did it get there?
-The bloodstain patterns present (or absent) on clothing, weapons and at scenes of crime can yield valuable information concerning the events that led to the deposition.
+Advances in DNA profiling and the acceptance of DNA evidence can lead to new questions - not just whose blood is it, but how did it get there?
+Blood pattern analysis (BPA) can help with this.
+BPA looks at the location, size, shape and distribution of bloodstain patterns in association with the underpinning sciences to provide information on the event that resulted in the deposition of these bloodstains.
+The bloodstain patterns present on clothing, weapons and at scenes of crime can yield valuable information concerning the events that led to the deposition.

 Analysis of blood patterns can provide information in a number of ways: